Institute Student Open Day attracts hundreds

 The Institute offers around 170 student projects across six key areas: Cancer; Genetic Diseases; Immunity, Inflammation and Infectious Diseases; Reproductive Health; Fetal, Neonatal, Children’s and Women’s Health.

 The opening of the $84 million Monash Health Translational Research Precinct in October 2015 will strengthen the Institute’s links with its partners Monash Health and Monash University.

 Students will have access to state-of-the-art research platforms and the knowledge of both researchers and clinicians, who will work side-by-side.

-Hudson Institute’s student open day is the first since the merged MIMR-PHI (the Monash Institute of Medical Research and the Prince Henry’s Institute) rebranded to become Hudson Institute.
+Hudson Institute’s student open day is the first since the merged MIMR-PHI (Monash Institute of Medical Research and Prince Henry’s Institute) rebranded to become Hudson Institute.